thumblemonks/chicago/README.markdown

     require 'rack/test'

 This is because these macros use last_request defined by the Rack/Test library.
+If you're using [Protest](http://github.com/thumblemonks/protest) in your tests of your Sinatra app, do this:

+    require 'chicago/protest'

+... and you'll get a bunch of cool Protest macros for testing specific Sinatra stuff.

 If you're using Shoulda in your tests of your Sinatra app, do this:

     require 'chicago/shoulda'